tailwarden/komiser/CONTRIBUTING.md

 ## Before You Get Started!

-Before diving into contributions, here are a few things to keep in mind:
+Before getting started with your first contribution, here are a few things to keep in mind:

 ### For Major Feature Enhancements

-**Planning to work on adding a major feature enhancement?** That's amazing and we always recommend discussing your plans with the team first.
+**Planning to work on adding a major feature enhancement?** That's amazing we always encourage ambitious contributions. **Keep in mind though that we always recommend discussing your plans with the team first.**

 This provides an opportunity for fellow contributors to - **guide you in the right direction**, **offer feedback on your design**, and **potentially identify if another contributor is already working on a similar task**.